 - Feeds a crowd.
 If you have family coming over to celebrate Easter with you, this is the perfect brunch to serve in a communal family-style.

-I've used my favourite ingredients from Waitrose and shared them with you today as for years I have loved the quality of their products.
 When there are so few ingredients in a recipe, it's in your best interest to use the BEST quality ingredients that you can find as it really makes a difference to the taste and flavour.

 I understand that some of my audience can't access Waitrose ingredients, but don't worry - this recipe will work perfectly well with ingredients that you can source from your local store.
 Here are a couple of pointers on some of the ingredients.